Topics on this page

 If the decision was made by a "surrogate" under the Maryland Health Care Decisions Act, no one can override it unless a court appoints a guardian.

-- If two (or more) people with EQUAL decision making power as surrogates disagree, the physician or someone qualified to be a surrogate must refer the case to the hospital or nursing home's "Patient Care Advisory Committee," and may act on the recommendation of the committee.
+If two (or more) people with EQUAL decision making power as surrogates disagree, and the patient is in a hospital or related institution, the attending physician or someone qualified to be a surrogate must refer the case to the hospital or nursing home's "Patient Care Advisory Committee," and may act on the recommendation of the committee.
 That decision can only be overridden by a court appointed guardian, or by a court order.

 - A health care provider who believes that a decision to withhold or withdraw life-sustaining procedures is inconsistent with generally accepted standards of patient care can petition the health care facility's patient care advisory committee for advice OR

 - File a petition in court for a ruling on the decision.

 - A spouse, domestic partner, parent, adult child, grandchild, brother, sister, or other friend or relative who has qualified as a "surrogate" can file a petition in court for a ruling on the decision.